|

 contracts, financing, etc., it unfortunately took more than 4 years and FERC

-terminated the licenses.
 However, before the licenses were terminated, Summit

 began working with Congressman Murphy’s office on the goal of introducing a bill